apache/parquet-format/Geospatial.md

 highway milepost value), a timestamp, or some other value as defined by the CRS.

 Bounding box is defined as the thrift struct below in the representation of min/max value pair of coordinates from each axis.
-Note that X and Y Values are always present.
+Note that X and Y values are always present.
 Z and M are omitted for 2D geospatial instances.

 When calculating a bounding box, null or NaN values in a coordinate